Ti-web

 It exposes a series of endpoints, each one of them dedicated to a specific

-Ti.App.fireEvent
+Ti.App.fireEvent command.

 # Supported Ti.fireEvent events